axolo-co/WDIDY/readme.md

 # WDIDY
-Introducing WDIDY (What Did I Do Yesterday) - a simple and convenient script that helps developers prepare for standups by quickly summarizing their previous day's tasks.
-With WDIDY, developers can easily track their daily progress and have a ready-made answer to the all-important standup question.
-Say goodbye to the stress of remembering everything you did yesterday and hello to a more organized and stress-free team update with WDIDY.
+Assuming developers write informative commits ;) ;), WDIDY (What Did I Do Yesterday) streamlines standups by helping them quickly summarize their previous working day's tasks.
+With WDIDY, developers can easily track their daily progress and have a ready-made answer to the standup question.

 ![Wdidy screenshot](https://raw.githubusercontent.com/axolo-co/WDIDY/main/images/wdidyscreenshot.jpg)